djunamay/confocalQuant/README.md

 3. As results are processing, check the `--outdir` folder to monitor segmentation results (projections) as they come in

-4. Finally, go back to the `example_segmentation.ipynb` folder to view the results, perform some simple sanity checks, and plot signal intensity quantifications for segmented regions.
+4. Finally, go back to the `example_[...].ipynb` notebooks to view the results, perform some simple sanity checks, and plot signal intensity quantifications for segmented regions.

 ## Repository overview